How secure is Microsoft Teams?

 This feature targets malicious activities related to sharing of files and links that could potentially lead to an incident.
-Files that are safe are labeled “safe links” so users can decide which files to download and those to avoid.
+Files that are safe are labeled “safe links” so users can decide which files to download and which to avoid.

 How Does Microsoft Teams Protect Your Data in Transit?

-Microsoft Teams protects your data in transit by the means of several technologies including Transport Security Layer and STRP (Secure Real Time Transport Protocol).
+Microsoft Teams protects your data in transit by the means of several technologies including Transport Security Layer and STRP (Secure Real-Time Transport Protocol).
 These protocols encrypt data as it travels over the internet.

 The process involves the issuance of certificates by a Certificate Authority to authenticate the identity of each server in the communication.
 According to Microsoft, “if the certificate is valid, the client uses the public key in the certificate to encrypt the symmetric encryption keys to be used for the communication, so only the original owner of the certificate can use its private key to decrypt the contents of the communication.”